OpenTPCast/Docs/guides/UPGRADE.md

 ## Overview
 This guide provides instructions on how to upgrade a stock TPCast device to OpenTPCast, which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution running on Raspbian Stretch, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive, and on-board microphone in the Oculus Rift.

-## Known Issues
-- The HTC Vive camera currently does not function correctly with VirtualHere.

 ## Disclaimer
 **This upgrade is performed at your own risk!
 OpenTPCast and its contributers will not be held responsible for any physical damage, data loss or voided manufacturer warranties incurred due to modification or tampering of your TPCast hardware or software.**